robenkleene/development-references/unity/tutorials/unity-vr-game.md

 ## Continuous Movement

 1. Add a script to the `VR Rig` called `ContinuousMovement`.
-2. Add to the top of the script:
+2. Add to the top of the `ContinuousMovement.cs` script:

         using UnityEngine.XR;
         using UnityEngine.XR.Interaction.Toolkit;